taurusilver7/fresh-pages-server/README.md

 > In a typical web application, the credentials used to authenticate a user will only be transmitted during the login request.
 If authentication succeeds, a session will be established and maintained via a cookie set in the user's browser.
 > Each subsequent request will not contain credentials, but rather the unique cookie that identifies the session.
 In order to support login sessions, Passport will serialize and deserialize user instances to and from the session.

+- The passport strategy allows the user to login with google+ authentication using passport-js
+- The login & logout routes are created in _/routes/auth.js_.
+- A partial view template to insert into other template (main.hbs) to get a navbar for logout button.
+- A script for the side navbar operation is created at **main.hbs**

+---

+- to avoid a user/non-user/guest to redirect to other pages through url's, a middleware to authorize the user/guest priviliages is created in _/controller/auth.js_.
+- The user/ guest priviliges are tightly bound.
+But the user session expires with every refresh/ app changes.
+To avoid this, the session is stored in database with **mongo-connect** package